 The propellant has Ammonium perchlorate as an oxygen source, aluminum powder as fuel, and HTBP (polymer resin) as fuel and binding material.
 The "grain" has a hollow core to burn from the inside out.

-The thrust chamber must be strong and rigid to contain the heat and pressure developed during the motor burn.
-It also provides the primary structure of the rocket.
+The thrust chamber provides the primary structure of the rocket.
+It must be strong and rigid to contain the heat and pressure of the motor burn.

 Material: Medium and Fine grain graphite